-- The accounts shall be examined at least once a year by an auditor or auditors, who shall be appointed at the AGM and shall not be a member of the Executive Committee.
+- The accounts shall be examined at least once a year by an independent examiner, who shall be appointed at the AGM and shall not be a member of the Executive Committee.

 - A report of the accounts for the last financial year shall be submitted by the Executive Committee to the AGM.

 - No payment shall be made to any officer other than for reimbursement of expenses in carrying out his/her duties.

 13) SOCIETY JOURNAL

 The Society shall jointly publish with the Bluebell Railway Battle of Britain Locomotive Group, a Journal entitled Bulleid Express, which shall normally be published twice a year.
 The information contained therein is copyright and may not be reproduced in whole or part without the written consent of the Executive Committee.